docvock/G_computation_pitchfx/README.md

 ### File Organization

 The code to obtain Gameday data, including pitchf/x data, for Starlin Castro and Andrew McCutchen from the XML files available from Major League Baseball's Gameday website is contained in `data_generate_3yr.R`.
 This code produces the raw dataset `data/pitchfx_sc_am_3yr.txt` which is used throughout the project and is described in detail below.
 The file `data_manipulate_3yr.R` takes the raw data in `pitchfx_sc_am_3yr.txt` and generates several derived variables which are used throughout the analysis and generates the processed dataset `data/pitchfx_processed_3yr.txt`.
 The code to estimate the generalized additive models (GAMs) used to model the outcomes of various pitches is contained in `pitchfx_models_3yr.R` which call the functions saved in `functions/pitchfx_models_function_3yr.R` and `functions/pitchfx_models_graphics.R`.
+Diagnostic graphics are output to the `/baseball_graphics_3yr/` directory.
 The R workspace `models_3yr.Rdata` contains the output from the GAMs.
 Due to the size of the file, this workspace is not saved in this repository.

-The estimated batting average, on-base percentage, and slugging percentage under different conterfactuals is produced in `counterfactual_outcomes_3yr.R` which uses the functions saved in `functions/gcomputation_3yr_count.R` and `functions/bootstrap.R` (the functions for the G-computation algorithm and the bootstrap respectively).
+The estimated batting average, on-base percentage, and slugging percentage under different conterfactual pitch selection, plate discipline, and batting ability is produced in `counterfactual_outcomes_3yr.R` which uses the functions saved in `functions/gcomputation_3yr_count.R` and `functions/bootstrap.R` (the functions for the G-computation algorithm and the bootstrap respectively).

-Diagnostic graphics and miscellaneous graphics for the manuscript are generated in `pitchfx_graphics.R` and `manuscript_graphics.R`, respectively.
-Graphics are output in the `/baseball_graphics_3yr/` directory.
+Miscellaneous graphics for the manuscript are generated in `manuscript_graphics.R`, respectively.
+Graphics are output to the `/manuscript_graphics/` directory which is not included in the repository.

 Finally, code to calculate the batting average, on-base percentage, and slugging percentage, among plate appearances included in this analysis is contained in `calibrating_models.R`.

 ### Reproduce the Output and Manuscript

 The main directory contains a `Makefile` which can be run to obtain all the output for the manuscript and compile the manuscript.
 This makefile encodes the dependencies between the different files described above.
-For those not familiar with makefiles, we have included a "Make-like" file, `master_source.R` which indicates the order in which the .R files should be sourced.
+For those not familiar with makefiles, we have included a "Make-like" file, `rmaster_source.R` which indicates the order in which the .R files should be sourced.

 ### Analysis Dataset